davidcreager/smartthings-smartbulbs/README.md

 # smartbulbs-smartthings
 Provides a smartapp, device handler and node.js server to manage yeelight bulbs
-## V0.0.1
+## V2
-First release.
+Second release.
-Provides a smartapp, device handler and node.js server to manage yeelight bulbs
+Provides a smartapp, device handler and node.js server to manage yeelight and mipow bulbs.
+This release is much tidier, handles bluetooth and wifi bulbs.
+Also, handles IP changes of the bulbs

 ### Installation